Biographies Characteristics Analysis

 Solzhenitsyn Alexander Isaevich

 Solzhenitsyn was arrested shortly before the end of the war.
-The reason for this was his critical remarks about Joseph Stalin, found in the writer's letters by military censorship.
-Only in 1953, after the death of Joseph Vissarionovich, he was released.
-The Novy Mir magazine in 1962 published the first story by this author, entitled One Day in the Life of Ivan Denisovich, which tells about the life of people in the camp.
-Literary magazines most of the following refused to print.
+The reason for this was his critical remarks about Joseph Stalin, found in the writer’s letters by military censorship.
+Only in 1953, after the death of Joseph Vissarionovich, was he released.
+The magazine "New World" in 1962 published the first story by this author, entitled "One Day in the Life of Ivan Denisovich", which tells about the life of people in the camp.
+Most of the following literary magazines refused to publish.
 Their anti-Soviet orientation was cited as the reason.
-But Alexander Isaevich did not back down.
+But Alexander Isaevich did not give up.
 He, like Pasternak, sent his manuscripts abroad, where they were published.
 In 1970 he was awarded the Nobel Prize in Literature.
-The writer did not go to the presentation ceremony in Stockholm, because the Soviet authorities did not allow him to leave the country.
-Representatives of the Nobel Committee, who were going to present the prize to the laureate in his homeland, were not allowed into the USSR either.
+The writer did not go to the award ceremony in Stockholm, since the Soviet authorities did not allow him to leave the country.
+Representatives of the Nobel Committee, who were going to present the prize to the laureate in his homeland, were not allowed into the USSR.

-As for the further fate of the writer, in 1974 he was expelled from the country.
-At first he lived in Switzerland, then moved to the United States, where he was awarded the Nobel Prize very belatedly.
-In the West, such well-known works of his as "The Gulag Archipelago", "In the First Circle", "The Cancer Ward" were published.
+As for the future fate of the writer, in 1974 he was expelled from the country.
+At first he lived in Switzerland, then moved to the USA, where he was awarded the Nobel Prize, much belatedly.
+Such famous works of his as “The Gulag Archipelago”, “In the First Circle”, “Cancer Ward” were published in the West.
 Solzhenitsyn returned to Russia in 1994.

 Sholokhov Mikhail Alexandrovich

-Russian Nobel Laureates in Economics
+Russian Nobel laureates in economics

 Kantorovich Leonid Vitalievich

-Ilya Ilyich Mechnikov (May 3, 1845, Ivanovka, now the Kupyansky district of the Kharkov region - July 2, 1916, Paris).
+Ilya Ilyich Mechnikov (May 3, 1845, Ivanovka, now Kupyansky district of the Kharkov region - July 2, 1916, Paris).

 Nobel laureates in chemistry.